Secure CheckoutPersonal information is secured with SSL technology.

 - 12th January 2021

 - Hardcover ISBN:

 Guillaume Bierry, MD, PhD is a radiologist and the Chief of MSK Radiology at the University Hospital of Strasbourg in France, a level I trauma center.
 He is a Professor of radiology and has been a musculoskeletal radiologist for over 15 years.
-He trained at the University Hospital of Strasbourg in Strasbourg, France, University Hospital Cochin in Paris, and Massachusetts General Hospital in Boston.
-Dr. Bierry has authored over 70 peer-reviewed scientific publications and a dozen book chapters; associate editor of BMC Medical Imaging and a reviewer for more than 20 scientific journals, as well as a member of several French and international radiologic and orthopedic societies.
+He was trained at the University Hospital of Strasbourg in Strasbourg, France, University Hospital Cochin in Paris, and Massachusetts General Hospital in Boston.
+Dr. Bierry has authored over 70 peer-reviewed scientific publications and a dozen book chapters.
+Additionally, he is the associate editor or reviewer for more than 20 scientific journals, as well as a member of several French and international radiologic and orthopedic societies.

 Elsevier.com visitor survey

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.

 If you decide to participate, a new browser tab will open so you can complete the survey after you have completed your visit to this website.